 Lansdowne, Ontario

-For its core operating expenses.
+For its cope operating expenses.

 Les Amis de la Montagne